tecnomod-um/RAG4HEALTH-NER/README.md

 Example of one of the patterns seeds, annotated with the entities:

 _The uncle mentioned that his nephew had been under observation for 4 days due to a suspected allergy when he was nine years old where "uncle" and "nephew" are (Person); "under observation" is a (Procedure); "suspected allergy" is a (Finding) and  "suspected" is a (Contextual Qualifier); "for 4 days" and "nine years old" are (Temporal Qualifier)_

+You will not find the corpus with CANTEMIST and MIMIC IV in this repository due to data privacy.
+However, you can access the code to preprocess them (ModificaCANTEMIST, ExtractFromMIMIC), as well as the code to run in Azure GPT-4 (PruebaAzure).
+Finally you can access to the seeds from each of the seven patterns, as well as the annotated corpora generated.

+The evaluation results are being processed and will be published as a scientific publication.

 # Acknowledgemnts
 - This reposity contains work done during the research stay of Catalina Martínez Costa at Stefan Schulz's group at the department of Medical informatics, statistics and documentation (Medical University of Graz).